ion-bueno/distilbert-from-inside/README.md

 ## Memory and Presentation
 This work is the topic of my Master Thesis.
 For this reason, the memory is also published with more information and details in case it could be useful to check it.
 The file is: **memory.pdf**.

-It is also available a short presentation about the project.
-The file is: **presentation.pdf**.

 ## Cite
 Thanks for reading!
 If you find it useful, feel free to use it.
 You can cite it as:
 ```